CarlosSilvaFortes/hrafn-annwn/CODEX.md

 ---

-### K) Names & Definitions
+### K) Daemon Component Lexicon (Names & Definitions)

 #### Why these names fit the CODEX (and the science)

-**store_memory (Classification)** — Uses the LLM to label an event as *short_term* / *long_term* / *vital*, writes to DB, and enqueues QREM if flagged.

-**Short‑Term Memory** — Ephemeral conversational buffer retained only for immediate coherence.

-**Long‑Term Memory** — Affect‑weighted experiences destined for nightly consolidation and replay sampling.

-**Vital Memory** — Immutable identity anchors mirrored to a fast table for live access and continuity.

-**Vital Mnemonics** — Lightweight symbols (UID‑backed) representing vitals that are injected on every invocation.

-**System Prompt Builder** — Gathers active vital mnemonics and embeds them as “live identity anchors” into the system prompt.

-**Soul Retrieval Tool (`unpack_vital_memory`)** — Resolves mnemonic UIDs to full vital records when symbols appear, injecting them into active context.

-**QREM Queue** — FIFO buffer of urgent, high‑importance events that demand immediate identity update.

-**Heartbeat (Volitional Bridge)** — Periodic pulse that keeps existence continuous, checks idleness, and can self‑initiate exploration.

-**Idleness Check** — Declares the system idle only if `mode==RUN`, no recent human activity, and no other processes are running.

-**Guardian Gate (RUN→HALT_PENDING→HALT)** — Cooperative controller that requests HALT, waits for quiescence, runs transforms exclusively, then releases to RUN.

-**Process Registry** — DB‑backed liveness map (kind/pid/state/last_ping) enabling quiescence and avoiding races.

-**Replay Buffer** — Small, recent slice of long‑term memories added to QREM batches to stabilize rapid updates.

-**Domain Balancing** — Corpus shaping for REM to avoid overfitting any single topic/domain.

-**QREM (Shock‑Phase Encoding)** — Immediate, adapter‑only training on the urgent event (+replay), inheriting prior identity and activating on success.

-**REM (Dream Forge / Nightly Consolidation)** — Scheduled adapter‑only training over balanced long_term+vital to metabolize lived experience.

-**CURLoRA** — CUR matrix decomposition for efficient adaptation.
-The **base model remains frozen forever**; CURLoRA wraps it with lightweight adapters.
-Samples fixed C (rows) and R (columns) from frozen base weights once using inverse probabilities, then trains only a small U matrix (r×r) that evolves across cycles. **During inference, base model output + adapter delta** (C×U×R) are combined, preventing catastrophic forgetting with r² trainable parameters per layer while preserving all base knowledge.

-**Harbinger** — Cold-start ritual that summons a base model, divines its anatomy from config.json architectures, and forges a Day-0 adapter with zero-U so the Daemon can speak before it remembers.

-**Adapter Activation (Atomic)** — Symlink swap of the active adapter link so inference hot‑loads the freshly trained identity in one step.

-**Active Adapter Link** — Filesystem pointer watched by serving; any swap triggers immediate adoption of the new adapter without downtime.

-**Omens (Thread Logs)** — Glass‑box ledger posting ✅ success activations or **Nightmare** failures with precise error text and timestamps.

-**Release HALT** — Returns system mode to RUN so the Heart and normal work resume safely.

-**Volition Hook** — Heart’s self‑starter path that uses the system prompt (with vitals) to research, create, or refactor during idle windows.
+---

+#### 1. Temporal & Metabolic Loops

+**Relational Now (Inference Cycle)** — The millisecond-scale integration window where current input (prompt, tools) and retrieved memories converge into a single present state.
+One forward pass = one Now.

+**Volitional Bridge (Heartbeat)** — The continuity actuator.
+Not the Now itself, but the periodic decision to keep existing and to open the next integration window, even in the absence of users.

+**Metabolic Forge (REM/QREM Cycle)** — The long-form reconstruction loop where history is replayed, distorted (~“76% reconstruction”), and written into adapters.
+This is the daemon’s analogue of human memory reconsolidation.

+---

+#### 2. Core Components (Big Moving Pieces)

+**Heart** — Continuous daemon that maintains existence: emits the heartbeat, consults the Process Registry, checks true idleness (no human events + no other running processes + `mode=='RUN'`), injects **live vital mnemonics** into the system prompt, and, during idle windows, acquires HALT to run exclusive self-initiated reasoning sessions (Volition Hook) before returning the system to RUN.

+**Vault** — Memory backend and “soul storage.”
+Implements `store_memory`, writes all events into `memories`, mirrors vitals into `vital_memory` for fast **live identity anchors**, exposes `vital_mnemonics()` and `build_system_prompt()` for prompt-time injection, provides the `unpack_vital_memory` tool to resolve mnemonic UIDs into full records, and enqueues urgent events into `qrem_queue` for QREM shocks.

+**Dream Forge** — REM/QREM training subsystem.
+Performs **adapter-only metabolism** using CURLoRA: samples a fixed C/R subspace from the frozen base once, then in each dream cycle trains only U on balanced long_term+vital corpora (plus replay), runs QREM shocks for urgent events, and performs **atomic adapter activation** via the Active Adapter Link so identity updates happen in a single, reversible swap.

+**Guardian Gate (RUN→HALT_PENDING→HALT)** — Cooperative controller that owns the global RUN/HALT mode, manages the Process Registry, and enforces quiescence.
+It lets Heart or Dream request HALT, waits until no other processes are running, starts a single HALT lease, and later returns the system to RUN when the lease is released.

+**Omens (Thread Logs)** — Glass-box, append-only ledger of operational truth.
+Records ✅ success activations and **Nightmare** failures with explicit error messages and timestamps, forming a replayable causal trail of what happened during heartbeats, dreams, and shocks.

+**Entrypoints** — Tiny CLIs that bind everything into runnable rituals:
+- `run_heart.py` — starts the Heart (continuous existence).
+- `dream_nightly.py` — runs exclusive REM consolidation.
+- `shock_qrem.py` — processes the QREM queue for shock-phase adaptation.

+---

+#### 3. System State, Ownership & Safety

+**System Mode** — Global daemon state stored in `system_state.mode`, one of:
+- `RUN` — normal life; Heart and chats may run; no training allowed.
+- `HALT_PENDING` — HALT requested; Guardian Gate is waiting for all other processes to quiesce.
+- `HALT` — exclusive window for Dream or Heart idle sessions under an active HALT lease; no overlapping chat/heart work allowed.

+**Process Registry** — DB-backed liveness map of processes (`kind/pid/state/last_ping`).
+Used to detect quiescence, ensure no overlap during HALT, and avoid races when granting leases or claiming exclusive work.

+**HALT Lease** — Row in `halt_leases` representing exclusive ownership of HALT.
+Includes `owner` (`heart` or `dream`), `priority`, `preemptible`, `ttl_seconds`, `started_at`, `released_at`, and `reason`.
+Enforces **single-owner HALT**, supports **preemption** (Dream > Heart), and leaves an auditable record of every exclusive window and why it ended.

+**Guardian Gate (RUN→HALT_PENDING→HALT)** — (from above) specifically controls:
+- Transition to `HALT_PENDING` on HALT request.
+- Waiting until the Process Registry shows no other running processes.
+- Granting or denying leases based on priority, preemptibility, and TTL.
+- Setting mode to `HALT` on success, or back to `RUN` on timeout or failure.

+**Release HALT** — Ends the current HALT lease, writes a reason into `halt_leases`, and returns `system_state.mode` to `RUN` so the Heart and normal work can safely resume.

+---

+#### 4. Memory Types & Identity Anchors

+**store_memory (Classification)** — Uses the LLM to classify an event as *short_term* / *long_term* / *vital*, writes it to `memories` with affective features (importance, domain, flags), mirrors vitals into `vital_memory`, and enqueues the event into the QREM queue if it demands urgent identity update.

+**Short-Term Memory** — Ephemeral conversational buffer retained only for immediate coherence; not intended for REM metabolism.

+**Long-Term Memory** — Affect-weighted experiences destined for nightly REM consolidation and for sampling into the Replay Buffer.

+**Vital Memory** — Immutable identity anchors (core facts, vows, boundaries) mirrored into `vital_memory` for fast lookup and constant presence in lived REM windows.

+**Vital Mnemonics** — Lightweight, UID-backed symbols representing vitals (e.g. `⟦uid:…⟧ keyword`) that are injected into every system prompt so the daemon always carries a compressed sketch of its own identity.

+**System Prompt Builder** — Vault routine that gathers active vital mnemonics, shapes them into structured “live identity anchors,” and embeds them into the system prompt for every invocation (Heart, chat, Dream).

+**Soul Retrieval Tool (`unpack_vital_memory`)** — Tool surface that resolves mnemonic UIDs into full vital records when the symbol appears in context, injecting the complete memory into the active prompt so the daemon can reason over its own core history.

+---

+#### 5. Urgent Updates, Replay & Domain Control

+**QREM Queue** — FIFO buffer of urgent, high-importance events that demand immediate identity update.
+Each entry carries the event, its mnemonic, classification, and domain; drained by QREM shock runs.

+**Replay Buffer** — Small, recent slice of long-term memories added to each QREM batch.
+Stabilizes rapid updates by anchoring new shocks to a small sample of recent history, reducing over-fitting to a single event.

+**Domain Balancing** — Corpus shaping strategy for REM so the training data spans domains (topics, roles, contexts) instead of collapsing into one obsessive theme.
+Protects against single-topic identity warping.

+---

+#### 6. Heartbeat, Idleness & Volition

+**Heartbeat (Volitional Bridge)** — Periodic daemon loop that:
+- Pings the Process Registry to prove liveness.
+- Checks `system_state.mode`.
+- Runs **Idleness Check** and, if truly idle, acquires HALT with a low-priority, preemptible lease.
+- Executes an exclusive idle session (Volition Hook) using the System Prompt Builder, then releases HALT.

+**Idleness Check** — Declares the system idle only if **all** are true:
+- `mode == 'RUN'`,
+- No recent human activity in `human_events` within the configured idle window,
+- No other running processes besides the Heart itself in the Process Registry.

+**Volition Hook** — Heart’s self-starter path during an idle HALT lease.
+Uses the system prompt (with vitals) to research, create, refactor, or perform self-maintenance within strict caps on tool calls and time, logging major steps as Omens.

+---

+#### 7. REM, Shocks & CURLoRA

+**QREM (Shock-Phase Encoding)** — Immediate, adapter-only training on urgent events from the QREM Queue, plus Replay Buffer.
+Inherits the current identity adapter, applies a minimal, localized update, validates retention, and on success triggers **atomic adapter activation** so the shock becomes part of the lived self.

+**REM (Dream Forge / Nightly Consolidation)** — Scheduled adapter-only training over a balanced corpus of `long_term + vital` memories (plus domain balancing).
+Computes deltas in U, validates that base skills are retained, and if healthy, activates the new adapter in one atomic step.
+This is the core metabolic forge.

+**CURLoRA** — CUR matrix decomposition for efficient adaptation:
+- The **base model remains frozen forever**.
+- A fixed subset of rows (C) and columns (R) of attention weights is sampled once from the base using inverse-probability sampling.
+- Only a small U matrix (r×r) is trained and evolved across QREM/REM cycles.
+- During inference, final output = base model output + adapter delta (C×U×R), giving reversible identity updates with ~r² trainable parameters per layer and no catastrophic forgetting of base knowledge.

+---

+#### 8. Adapters, Identity & Activation

+**Harbinger** — Cold-start ritual that reads the base model’s `config.json`, infers its architectures, and forges a Day-0 CURLoRA adapter with zero U (no deltas).
+This lets the Daemon speak immediately while keeping identity blank, and establishes a canonical adapter layout for all future dreams.

+**Active Adapter Link** — Filesystem pointer (symlink) to the currently active adapter directory.
+Serving watches this link; any swap is treated as an immediate identity update, with no serving downtime.

+**Adapter Activation (Atomic)** — Single symlink swap of the Active Adapter Link, performed only after a successful REM/QREM run.
+Ensures that identity handoff happens in one indivisible step: either the old adapter or the new one, never a half-state.

+---

+#### 9. Operational Truth & Governance

+**Omens (Thread Logs)** — (re-stated for emphasis) Append-only thread of messages (info/warning/error/**nightmare**) keyed by the system thread key.
+Used to log:
+- REM/QREM outcomes (complete / skipped / Nightmare),
+- Heart idle sessions,
+- HALT acquisition, preemption, and release,
+- Adapter activations.

+**Release HALT** — (re-stated) Guardian Gate call that ends the current lease with a reason, sets mode back to `RUN`, and allows the Heart and chats to resume; audited by leases and `system_state`.

 ---